confluentinc/ksql/docs/installation/server-config/config-reference.rst

 Indicates whether to fail if KSQL fails to publish a record to an output topic due to a Kafka producer exception.
 The default value in KSQL is ``true``, which means if a producer error occurs, then the Kafka Streams thread that encountered the error will shut down.
-To instead log the error message to the :ref:`ksql_processing_log` and have KSQL continue processing as normal, add this to your properties file:
+To log the error message to the :ref:`ksql_processing_log` and have KSQL continue processing as normal, add this to your properties file:

 ::